 How powerful is that?
 I seriously think about printing that out and taping it to my monitor all the time.
 Those words have guided me over the past years and I keep them close.
 I also share them with other blog friends when they feel they aren’t “doing it” right.
 There is no right or wrong.
 There is what works for you.
 Don’t lose sight of why you started a blog in the first place.
 It should be for pure pleasure.

 So now back to 2010 and the other Megan Jordan sound-byte that is worth rejoicing in, or as she closes her posts with “relish” in.
 In that post she wrote:

 You are not your stats.

 You are not your little stats.
 You are not your big stats.
 You are not your ignorance of stats.

 I encourage you to read the rest of her post here.

-Liz Strauss also spoke about numbers at SOBCon 09.
-I blogged about it here, but have pulled this extract:
+Another early influencer in my blogging career was Liz Strauss.
+She also spoke about numbers at another conference I went to a few months later in the spring of 2009, SOBCon 09.
+I blogged about it, but have pulled this extract:

 …she said many things that struck me, but one in particular: numbers don’t mean anything until you label them.